colinaudergon/rp2040_thread_handler/README.md

 # Thread Handler

 ## Overview
-The **Thread Handler** is a lightweight task management system designed to run on a raspberry  pi pico, or any rp2040 microcontroller.
+The **Thread Handler** is a lightweight task management system designed to run on a Raspberry Pi Pico or any RP2040 microcontroller.
 It enables task scheduling, execution, and management across multiple priorities while utilizing inter-core communication for task delegation.
 The system is implemented using a FIFO queue to send commands between cores efficiently.

 ## Features
 - **Multicore Support**: Leverages multiple cores to distribute task execution.